Welcome to the island of Brač, one of many Croatian pearls of on the Adriatic coast!

 1. Relax on the beach Zlatni rat (Golden Cape)

 Swimming in the crystal clear sea and relaxing on this famous beach is really a great experience as it is one of the most beautiful beaches in Croatia.

 It is memorable because of the white pebbles which form an interesting shape which changes depending on the sea current and the wind.

 Blaca Monestery is settled around the cliffs of the Brač island only a few kilometers from the bay.
-The walk around the 16th century is truly amazing and any visitor should visit it.
+Every visitor should visit it because it really feels amazing to walk like you are in the 16th century.

 One of four monasteries around Bol and it originates from the 4th century and it is said that it formed fairytale legends of the island.

 Check out the stunning view of the Vis and Hvar islands and visit the other two monasteries Silivo and Stipančić.

 Experience the long tradition of stone sculpting on the island and see how hard and rough stone is made into magnificent sculptureswhich can be seen all around town.

 A famous quarry is also nearby withpure white limestone.
 Did you know that this stone was used in the construction of the White House?